jbc-cp/csc202-assignments/projects/4/ass4.md

 The goal of this assignment is to process a textual data file to generate a word concordance with line numbers for each main word.
-A Hash Table ADT is perfect to store the word concordance with the word being the key and a list of its line numbers being the associated value for the key.
-Since the concordance should only keep track of the “main” words, there will be another file containing words to ignore, namely a stop-words file (stop_words.txt).
-The stop-words file will contain a list of stop words (e.g., “a”, “the”, etc.) -- these words will not be included in the concordance even if they do appear in the data file.
+A Hash Table is perfect to store the word concordance; the word can be the key and a list of its line numbers can be the associated value for the key.
+Since there are certain words like "a", "the", and "of" that are very frequent and which users are unlikely to want to track, there will be another file containing words to ignore, namely a "stop-words" file (e.g. stop_words.txt).
+The stop-words file will contain a list of stop words -- these words should not be included in the concordance even if they do appear in the data file.

-You should also not include strings that represent numbers. e.g. “24” or “2.4” should not appear.
+(As an aside; the term "stop words" is somewhat misleading, it would appear to indicate words that cause processing to stop.
+However, this is a term of art in Natural Language Processing; that's the term they use, so we're kind of stuck with it.
+You can check out the wikipedia page if you want to know more about the term's origin.)

+### Removing Punctuation

+For each line in the input file, do the following:

+* Remove all occurrences of the apostrophe character (‘) (so the word "don't" would simply become "dont").
+The `replace()` method of strings can be used to get this done.
+* Convert all characters in string.punctuation to spaces.
+Again, the `replace()` method can help with this.
+* make all characters lower-case, using the `lower()` function
+* Split the string into tokens using the .split() method of a string.
+* Each token that returns True when the string's isalpha() method is called should be considered a “word”.
+All other tokens should be ignored.

 ### Sample Text File